grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # CLI flag: -ingester.log-utilization-based-limiter-cpu-samples
 [log_utilization_based_limiter_cpu_samples: <boolean> | default = false]

-# (deprecated) When enabled, in-flight write requests limit is checked as soon
-# as the gRPC request is received, before the request is decoded and parsed.
-# CLI flag: -ingester.limit-inflight-requests-using-grpc-method-limiter
-[limit_inflight_requests_using_grpc_method_limiter: <boolean> | default = true]

 # (advanced) Each error will be logged once in this many times.
 Use 0 to log all
 # of them.
 # CLI flag: -ingester.error-sample-rate